 So what does the future hold for traditional publishing?

 According to Nielsen BookScan, most publishers report an average of 2,100 submissions per year, totaling 132 million submissions, but they accept less than one percent of them for publication.

 Out of the 1.2 million titles tracked by BookScan in 2006, almost 80 percent sold fewer than 100 copies, 16 percent sold fewer than 1,000 copies, and only two percent sold over 5,000 copies.
 Due to this trend, the mega-publishers now select fewer debut authors and less fiction.

 Craft a satisfying conclusion

-Substantial discounting by online stores and supermarket chains has had a significant affect on traditional publishing too, forcing many specialist book chains and independent booksellers to close up shop.
+Substantial discounting by online stores and supermarket chains has had a significant effect on traditional publishing too, forcing many specialist book chains and independent booksellers to close up shop.
 Consequently, traditional publishers have less outlets to sell their wares.

 It would, therefore, appear it won’t be long before the final nail will be firmly hammered into the traditional-publishing coffin — making self-publishing the future for aspiring writers.

 Put on your press hat